Michel-François Dandré-Bardon: Career

 In 1719, he began to design during his leisure hours under the direction of Jean-Baptiste van Loo, and studied painting with J. F. de Troy.
 His progress was so rapid, that he obtained, in 1725, the second prize at the Royal Academy.
 He went afterwards to Rome, and after being there six years he returned to France, through Venice, where he stayed six months.
 He painted the Palais-de-Justice, the Hôtel-de-Ville (which perished in 1792), and the church of St. Jerome, at Aix.
-The work which he executed of 'Jason ploughing,' intended for the tapestry manufactory at Beauvais, has disappeared.
+The work which he executed of Jason ploughing, intended for the tapestry manufactory at Beauvais, has disappeared.

+As a writer

 He went to Paris, where he displayed his talents, not only as a painter and etcher, but also as a poet and writer.
 In 1735, he became a member of the Academy; in 1752 professor; afterwards secretary; and finally teacher of historical painting.
 He was also the founder of the Académie des Beaux-Arts at Marseilles.
 He designed with great facility, and was a perfect master in representing the nude.

 Death

-He died at Paris in 1785.
+He died in Paris in 1785.